Modular Invariants for Some Finite Pseudo-Reflection Groups: Introduction

-For a composition $ I=(n_1,\cdots,n_l) $ of $ n, $ let $ \GL_I $ be the parabolic subgroup associated to $ I $.
-Generalizing \cite{Di}, Kuhn and Mitchell \cite{KM} showed that the algebra $ P^{\GL_I} $ is a polynomial algebra in $ n $ explicit generators.
-Minh and T\`{u}ng \cite{MT} determined the $ \GL_I $ invariants in $ \mc{A} $ in the case $ q = p $, as they used some Steenrod algebra arguments.
-Wan and Wang \cite{WW} generalized to relative invariants of $ \GL_I $ in $ \mc{A} $ in general $ q. $
+Generalizing \cite{Di}, Kuhn and Mitchell \cite{KM} showed that the algebra $ \mc{P}^{\GL_I(q)} $ is a polynomial algebra in $ n $ explicitly given generators.
+Minh and T\`{u}ng \cite{MT} determined the $ \GL_I(q) $ invariants of $ \mc{A} $ in the case $ q = p $, as they used some Steenrod algebra arguments.
+Wan and Wang \cite{WW} generalized to relative $ \GL_I(q) $ invariants of $ \mc{A} $ for an arbitrary $ q. $